rclone/rclone/MANUAL.md

 And this sets NOTICE level logs (normal without -v)

     rclone rc options/set --json '{"main": {"LogLevel": 6}}'

+### pluginsctl/addPlugin: Add a plugin using url {#pluginsctl-addPlugin}

+used for adding a plugin to the webgui

+This takes the following parameters

+- url: http url of the github repo where the plugin is hosted (http://github.com/rclone/rclone-webui-react)

+Eg

+   rclone rc pluginsctl/addPlugin

+**Authentication is required for this call.**

+### pluginsctl/getPluginsForType: Get plugins with type criteria {#pluginsctl-getPluginsForType}

+This shows all possible plugins by a mime type

+This takes the following parameters

+- type: supported mime type by a loaded plugin eg (video/mp4, audio/mp3)
+- pluginType: filter plugins based on their type eg (DASHBOARD, FILE_HANDLER, TERMINAL)

+and returns

+- loadedPlugins: list of current production plugins
+- testPlugins: list of temporarily loaded development plugins, usually running on a different server.

+Eg

+   rclone rc pluginsctl/getPluginsForType type=video/mp4

+**Authentication is required for this call.**

+### pluginsctl/listPlugins: Get the list of currently loaded plugins {#pluginsctl-listPlugins}

+This allows you to get the currently enabled plugins and their details.

+This takes no parameters and returns

+- loadedPlugins: list of current production plugins
+- testPlugins: list of temporarily loaded development plugins, usually running on a different server.

+Eg

+   rclone rc pluginsctl/listPlugins

+**Authentication is required for this call.**

+### pluginsctl/listTestPlugins: Show currently loaded test plugins {#pluginsctl-listTestPlugins}

+allows listing of test plugins with the rclone.test set to true in package.json of the plugin

+This takes no parameters and returns

+- loadedTestPlugins: list of currently available test plugins

+Eg

+    rclone rc pluginsctl/listTestPlugins

+**Authentication is required for this call.**

+### pluginsctl/removePlugin: Remove a loaded plugin {#pluginsctl-removePlugin}

+This allows you to remove a plugin using it's name

+This takes parameters

+- name: name of the plugin in the format <author>/<plugin_name>

+Eg

+   rclone rc pluginsctl/removePlugin name=rclone/video-plugin

+**Authentication is required for this call.**

+### pluginsctl/removeTestPlugin: Remove  a test plugin {#pluginsctl-removeTestPlugin}

+This allows you to remove a plugin using it's name

+This takes the following parameters

+- name: name of the plugin in the format <author>/<plugin_name>

+Eg

+    rclone rc pluginsctl/removeTestPlugin name=rclone/rclone-webui-react

+**Authentication is required for this call.**

 ### rc/error: This returns an error {#rc-error}